dmt94/ls-notes/js-101/lesson-2/errors.md

 - Considering the code's inputs (arguments)

-    - what potential values can violation expectations in your code?
+    - what potential values can violate expectations in your code?

     - think about coercion, NaN, null, undefined, property access, etc.